We may earn affiliate commissions for the recommended products. Learn more.

 4.4

-• Coverage in Morocco (20%).
+1. Coverage in Morocco (20%).
 We assessed each eSIM's coverage in Morocco.
 To guarantee a stable connection, we selected eSIMs with wide coverage in big cities and rural areas of the country.

-• Price (20%).
+4. Price (20%).
 I compared the prices of different eSIM services and selected the ones that offer the best prices and have a good selection of features.

-Choosing an eSIM plan for Morocco depends on several factors, such as how long you’re staying and how much data you use on daily basis.
+Choosing an eSIM plan for Morocco depends on several factors, such as how long you’re staying and how much data you use on a daily basis.
 Here’s a short overview:

 • Destination.
 Not every eSIM service operates in Morocco.
 So, confirm that the eSIM you’ve chosen works in the country.
 For a consistent and strong signal, it’s best to pick an eSIM with coverage in big cities and rural areas.
-We recommend checking a coverage map to see each network provider’s coverage in the country.
+I recommend checking a coverage map to see each network provider’s coverage in the country.

 • Duration. eSIM plans have varying validity periods.
 While some plans are only valid for 1 day or 1 week, others are valid for a month, 6 months, or even a year.
 It’s essential to ensure that the validity of your eSIM plan aligns with the duration of your trip.

 • Tethering.
 If you’re traveling with friends who’d like to share your internet connection or want to use other devices like a laptop, ensure the eSIM you’ve chosen supports tethering.
-This is particularly important if you’re traveling outside big cities in Morocco where Wi-Fi may not be available.
+This is particularly important if you’re traveling outside big cities in Morocco, where Wi-Fi may not be available.

-How to activate an eSIM card in 5 different ways
+How to activate an eSIM in Morocco

-Does my phone support an eSIM?
+Does my phone support eSIM?

 A vast majority of the phones released after 2019 are eSIM-compatible.
 We have a detailed guide explaining how to check if your phone supports eSIMs.
 Below, I explain how to determine if your iPhone or Samsung smartphone works with eSIMs.

-Not all iPhones are eSIM compatible.
-If you’re using the iPhone XR or the latest iPhone 16, your device most likely works with eSIMs.
-The US version of Apple’s iPhone 15 works primarily with eSIMs; it doesn’t even have a physical SIM slot.
+Not all iPhones are eSIM-compatible.
+If you’re using the iPhone XR or the latest iPhone 17, your device most likely works with eSIMs.
+The US version of Apple’s iPhone 15 works primarily with eSIMs, as it doesn’t even have a physical SIM slot.

 Unfortunately, older iPhone models like the iPhone 6, 7, and 8 aren’t eSIM-compatible.
 Check out our guide to activating eSIMs on an iPhone for a full list of Apple smartphones that work with eSIMs.